 Polyamory (from Greek πολύ poly, "many, several", and Latin amor, "love") is typically the practice of, or desire for, intimate relationships where individuals may have more than one partner, with the knowledge and consent of all partners It has been described as "consensual, ethical, and responsible non-monogamy".

-With that as background and context, for the past eighteen months I’ve returned to therapy after a long respite.
+With that as background and context, for the past three years I’ve returned to therapy after a long respite.
 For the record, I am a huge fan of professional help whether with coaches, therapists, councilors, or spiritual advisors.
 After all, why would I ever think I know enough for dealing with life?

 Regardless, my current support comes from a Jungian Analyst whom I sought out because of interesting dreams and inner stirrings.
 We’ve been exploring aspects of who I am that are long buried or unresolved, the kinds of things that are vague and ephemeral yet, increasingly important as a middle-aged guy seeking to navigate his life as usefully and effectively as possible.